 Melissa says

-Thank you so much for taking the time to leave a review, Helen!
+I'm so glad you loved the chocolate frosting, Cindy!
+Thanks so much for taking time to leave a review!

 Melissa says